top of page

 Performers may also require a hairpiece, wigs, makeup, stockings, underwear, or bodysuits to be purchased.
 Some costumes will have crystal embellishments, this may be charged as a separate additional cost.
 Parents are encouraged to put money aside for costumes throughout the year.

-You may hire solo or old troupe costumes.
-There is a flat rate of $30 per costume, per performance.
-Costumes must be returned within 7 days.
-You may ask for a deposit.
-Organise between yourselves.
-Collection Costumes can be collected from the studio during opening hours and are usually handed out during class.
+Costumes can be collected from the studio during opening hours and are handed out during class.
 Costumes will not be posted to student’s residence.
 Costumes must be collected within a two month period.

 Troupes may have props to enhance the performance.
 The total cost will be divided by number of students in that class and invoiced.